himanshubalodi62/AI-ML_research/README.md

 It is a variation of Support Vector Machine (SVM) but used for regression problems instead of classification.

+Support Vector Regression (SVR) is a machine learning technique used for regression tasks.
+It is a variant of Support Vector Machines (SVM) and is designed to predict continuous numeric values, making it suitable for tasks like time series forecasting, stock price prediction, and more.

+Key points about SVR:

+Objective: SVR aims to find a function that predicts a continuous target variable while maximizing the margin between the predicted values and the actual data points.
+Margin: SVR identifies a “margin” around the predicted regression line, and its goal is to fit the line within this margin while minimizing the prediction error.
+Support Vectors: In SVR, data points that are closest to the regression line and define the margin are known as “support vectors.”
+These points play a crucial role in determining the regression model.
+Kernel Trick: SVR can use various kernel functions (e.g., linear, polynomial, radial basis function) to transform the feature space, making it possible to model non-linear relationships between input features and the target variable.
+Hyperparameters: SVR requires tuning hyperparameters, such as the regularization parameter (c ) and kernel parameters, to achieve the best model performance.
+Loss Function: SVR typically uses an epsilon-insensitive loss function that allows for some errors within a defined range (epsilon), and it penalizes errors outside this range more heavily.
+Complexity Control: The regularization parameter (c ) in SVR controls the trade-off between maximizing the margin and minimizing the prediction error.
+A smaller C leads to a wider margin with more errors allowed, while a larger C results in a narrower margin with fewer errors allowed.
+Robustness: SVR is robust to outliers, as it primarily focuses on the data points close to the margin (support vectors) and doesn’t heavily rely on all data points.
+In summary, SVR is a regression technique that seeks to find a regression model with a margin around the predicted values, allowing for a balance between fitting the data and avoiding overfitting.
+It is particularly useful when dealing with non-linear relationships and can be adapted to various problem domains through the choice of kernel functions.

 in simple words:

 SVR tries to fit a line that predicts values while keeping errors within an acceptable range.